 At the southern end of South New Brighton Park, a conservation salt marsh wetland, sometimes referred to as Jellicoe Swamp but more accurately as Jellicoe Marsh, was protected by a low bank or bund that separated the salt marsh from direct tidal effects and subsequent erosion.
 Water entered and exited through a single entrance at the footbridge.
-The bund has been significantly eroded, particularly post earthquake, and is now regularly breached.
-It is appropriate to let natural processes slowly occur and not to repair or remove the bund-was significantly damaged in the earthquakes.
+The bund was significantly damaged in the earthquakes.
 A new bund was constructed at the north west end of the marsh with a walking track leading to the repaired boardwalk.
 The boardwalk is protected from wave action by a rock breakwater.
-The bund and boardwalk are repeatedly overtopped in very high tides with loss of track surface material and ongoing erosion of the bund.
-Continued repairs are unsustainable and the longevity of the bund and track is doubtful.

-Jellicoe Marsl
+Jellicoe Marsh